-- 1 Follow the procedure in Before working inside your computer. - 2 Remove the cover. - 3 To remove the coin cell battery: - a Press the release latch until the coin cell battery pops out [1]. - b Remove the coin cell battery from the system board [2].
+- 1 Follow the procedure in Before working inside your computer. - 2 Remove the: - a cover - 3 To remove the coin cell battery: - a Press the release latch until the coin cell battery pops out [1]. - b Remove the coin cell battery from the connector on the system board [2].

-Installing coin cell battery
+Installing the coin cell battery

-- 1 Hold the coin cell battery with the "+" sign facing up and slide it under the securing tabs at the positive side of the connector. - 2 Press the battery into the connector until it locks into place. - 3 Install the cover. - 4 Follow the procedure in After working inside your computer.
+- 1 Hold the coin cell battery with the "+" sign facing up and slide it under the securing tabs at the positive side of the connector. - 2 Press the battery into the connector until it locks into place. - 3 Install the: - a cover - 4 Follow the procedure in After working inside your computer.